parsiya/parsiya.net/content/post/2020/2020-05-01-quieter-burp-history/index.markdown

 # Reduce Incoming Requests
 If we can prevent some requests from reaching Burp we have won.

-## Only Proxy The Application Directly
+## Proxy The Application Directly
-Proxy the application directly if you can.
+Proxy the application directly.
+If we proxy the application we ignore traffic for the rest of the system.
 Sometimes the app has proxy settings.
-If we proxy the application we ignore traffic for the rest of the system.
 These proxy settings are not always visible in the application.
 They might be in a config file.
+Search the internet and read the documentation/manual to see how it can be done.

 ### Techstack Proxy Settings
 The tech stack helps with proxying.
+Here are some quick tips:

 * .NET: You can proxy these by using a config file.
 See [Thick Client Proxying - Part 7 - Proxying .NET Applications via Config File]